node-red/node-red.github.io/docs/getting-started/installation.md

 the node is available in the palette.

 To help identify the dependencies, Node-RED logs any modules it fails to find for a particular node.
-You don't have to install these unless you want or need that node to appear.
+You only need to install these dependencies if you want to use that node.
+For example, you probably don't want to install the `pi-gpio` module unless you are running on a Raspberry Pi.

 Alternatively, a node's `.js` file can be examined to identify the modules it explicitly requires.
 For example, the Twitter node is defined in